emartisoft/amiget/README.md

 If it consists of multiple pages, you can navigate between pages with `Next`, `Prev` and `Go to Page`.
 Identify and enter the ID of the package you want to process.
 The selected package is available for download (`Download`).
 If this package is a compressed file (lha, zip, gz, tar.gz) it can be extracted after download (`Download & Extract`).
 Or it can be mounted if it is an ADF image (this feature is only available for OS3.2)(`Download & Mount`).
 Or you may just want to view the readme file of the package (`Readme`).
 You can also skip these operations and return to the list (`Return List`).

-Exit the application after downloading or viewing the readme file.
+Exits the application after downloaded package or displayed the readme file.
 At this point, enter the following command to return to the list:

 ```bash
 amiget -S